KenticoDevTrev/DynamicRouting/README.md

-delete from CMS_AlternativeForm where FormClassID in (select ClassID from CMS_Class where ClassResourceID = @DRResourceID) delete from CMS_Query where ClassID in (select CMS_Class.ClassID from CMS_Class where ClassResourceID = @DRResourceID) delete from CMS_Class where ClassResourceID = @DRResourceID delete from CMS_Resource where ResourceID = @DRResourceID
+delete from CMS_AlternativeForm where FormClassID in (select ClassID from CMS_Class where ClassResourceID = @DRResourceID) delete from CMS_Query where ClassID in (select CMS_Class.ClassID from CMS_Class where ClassResourceID = @DRResourceID) delete from CMS_Class where ClassResourceID = @DRResourceID -- delete from CMS_ResourceSite where ResourceID = @DRResourceID -- may also be needed delete from CMS_Resource where ResourceID = @DRResourceID

 ```